RoboJackets/robocup-software/docs/source/tutorial.rst

 1. Installation
 ---------------

-See "Getting Started".
+See "Installation".
 That page will assume you have the Command-Line Basics from above, as well as a working knowledge of Git (which you can get either `online <https://rogerdudler.github.io/git-guide/>`_ or from the "Contributing" page).